Park Avenue Redesign Pilot Program

 Someone is going to get killed without the center line...
 This has been quite a week.
 I can only imagine what will happen once the visitors arrive.
 It seems like it should be a 9ne way.
 Please reconsider the lane lines.

-1384ParkAve asked almost 3 years ago
+1384ParkAve asked over 3 years ago

 Thank you for your feedback.
 It is appreciated and will be shared with our project team.